-2. Low glomerular filtration rate (GFR): a low glomerular filtration rate would impair kidney's ability to get rid of water.
-Typical examples are Acute kidney injury (AKI), chronic kidney disease (CKD), and end-stage renal disease (ESRD).
+2. Low glomerular filtration rate (GFR): a low glomerular filtration rate would impair the kidney's ability to get rid of water.
+Typical examples are acute kidney injury (AKI), chronic kidney disease (CKD), and end-stage renal disease (ESRD).

 Step 2: Urine osmolality